OCA/business-requirement/business_requirement/README.rst

 Default numbering format: BR123456.

 You can modify the default numbering sequence in Settings/Technical/Sequences&Identifier/Sequences.

 Search for Business Requirement sequence and alter it if necessary.

 Tags
 ----

 You can create and assign tags for your business requirements in Business Requirements/Configuration/Bus.
 Req.
-Category
+Category.

 .. figure:: ../business_requirement/static/img/bus_req_tags.png
    :width: 600 px